seek-oss/braid-design-system/.changeset/khaki-ligers-mix.md

 Add BraidTestProvider component.

 This is an alternative to `BraidProvider` for unit test environments.
+Note that, as the name implies, this should _not_ be used in production code.

 **MIGRATION GUIDE**